jcmartinezmori/jcmartinezmori_old.github.io/about.md

 During a particularly uneventful summer in Amherst I decided to join the [local rock gym](https://www.centralrockgym.com/hadley/) and have loved climbing ever since.
 I find that climbing allows me to free my mind while also performing a form of active problem solving.
 It also has allowed me to meet some really cool people that are also into the sport.
 I stick to mainly top rope but venture into bouldering when I’m stressed and can’t find a belay partner.
-I’m currently climbing 5.9 routes and continuously working towards higher difficulty.
+I’m currently climbing 5.10 routes and continuously working towards higher difficulty.

-I am also currently training
-for the lead climbing class at my gym and hope to take the class during February 2017.
+~~I am also currently training for the lead climbing class at my gym and hope to take the class during February 2017.~~ I finally took the lead class during the end of Februrary!
+Lead climbing has introduced me to a whole new world of climbing and it is hard to go back to top rope.
+I hope to soon lead climb at the same level as my top roping skills.
 Hopefully if all goes well, I will be able to move outdoors during summer 2017.
 If you are in Amherst and want to give climbing a try, let me know and I can show you the ropes!
 (Ha ha!)